 Will Southwest be open in the fall?

 Yes.
-While we cannot predict what the accessibility to buildings and restrictions around gatherings will be, Seminary of the Southwest recently announced instruction plans and will begin the fall semester as regularly scheduled.
+Seminary of the Southwest recently announced instruction plans and will begin the fall semester as regularly scheduled.
 Seminary of the Southwest is actively enrolling students for Fall 2020, and we are anticipating a robust entering class who will join us in August.
 The enrollment department and admissions committees are reviewing applications for Academic Year 2020-2021.
 Please check your email and Populi for information about the Fall registration period which will open June 1st.